Fiasco (role-playing game): The Aftermath

 After all the dice are exhausted—each player having had four scenes—everyone rolls the dice they have collected, just like when determining who chooses the Tilt element, and consults the Aftermath table to determine whether their characters has a positive or negative outcome, is dead, or is "worse than dead".

 Finally, after a player figures out her or his character's fate, the Aftermath is played out.
 Going around the table, each player takes a turn to narrate a short scene, formed into a montage, for their character until all players run out of dice.
 At that point, the game is finished.

-History and reception
+Publication history

-Fiasco started as a game called Hat Creek, about the life and death of a town in the American West, with the relationships created as a part of that game becoming the eventual basis for Fiasco.
+Fiasco started as a game designed by Jason Morningstar called Hat Creek, about the life and death of a town in the American West, with the relationships created as a part of that game becoming the eventual basis for Fiasco.
 The game itself took 14 months to playtest, and used over 70 playtesters in 13 groups.
-In November 2008 Jason Morningstar asked for interested playtesters on the story-games forum, and Fiasco was published in December 2009.
+In November 2008, Morningstar asked for interested playtesters on the story-games forum, and Fiasco was published by Bully Pulpit Games in December 2009.
+A second edition, Fiasco 2E, was published in 2021.

-Reception was initially very positive in the RPG community, with Fiasco winning one Indie RPG award at GenCon 2010 and being runner up in three other categories. as well as being shortlisted for an Origins Award.
-A year later, at GenCon 2011, Fiasco became only the fourth RPG to win the Diana Jones award.